Workflow Run Rules allow you to sequence the order in which workflows run.

 </aside>

-5. When a workflow that has dependencies fails, all workflows that require that workflow will immediately fail.
+2. When a workflow that has dependencies fails and the Fail workflows if any priors fail checkbox is selected for the rule, all workflows that require that workflow will immediately fail.

 Screenshot 2024-12-13 at 9.38.26 AM.png